Florence "Frankie" Adams

 Florence V. "Frankie" Adams (1902–1979) was an American educator and writer.
 She had a long career at the Atlanta School of Social Work spanning 1931 through 1964.
 She is known for her social activism and as the author of Soulcraft: Sketches on Negro-White Relations Designed to Encourage Friendship and The Reflections of Florence Victoria Adams.

 Biography

-Florence Adams was born in Danville, Kentucky on July 9, 1902.
-In 1925 she graduated from Knoxville College.
-In 1939 she obtained her master's degree in education from New York University.
+Florence Victoria Adams was born in Danville, Kentucky, on July 9, 1902.
+In 1925, she graduated from Knoxville College.
+In 1939, she obtained her master's degree in education from New York University.

-In 1931 Adams joined the faculty of the Atlanta School of Social Work.
-Adams influenced the curriculum and content of group work on a national level as a member of the Committee on Group Work of the American Association of Social Work.
+In 1931, Adams joined the faculty of the Atlanta School of Social Work.
+She influenced the curriculum and content of group work on a national level as a member of the Committee on Group Work of the American Association of Social Work.

-In 1964 Adams retired from the Atlanta School of Social Work, now called Atlanta University.
+In 1964, Adams retired from the Atlanta School of Social Work, now called Atlanta University.

-From 1965 to 1967 Adams worked for Economic Opportunity Atlanta, Inc. and from 1968 through 1970 she worked with Project Head Start.
+From 1965 to 1967, she worked for Economic Opportunity Atlanta, Inc. and from 1968 through 1970 she worked with Project Head Start.

-Adams died on August 29, 1979 in Atlanta, Georgia.
+Adams died on August 29, 1979, aged 77, in Atlanta, Georgia.